twilson63/couchdb2-camp/1-basics/exercises.md

 # Exercises

-Using Postman and do the following:
+Using jsonic.dev lets do the following exercises:

 1. Create a Database called games